streem/streem-sdk-ios/README.md

 ```

-### Logging In
+### Changes to your AppDelegate code

-Inside your `AppDelegate.application(_, didFinishLaunchingWithOptions:)` implementation, initialize the SDK with your App ID and secret:
+Inside your `AppDelegate.application(_, didFinishLaunchingWithOptions:)` implementation, initialize the Streem SDK with your App ID and secret:

 ```swift
     Streem.initialize(delegate: self, appId: "APP_ID", appSecret: "APP_SECRET") {